Student Affairs Mentoring Programs

-Who it’s for: Students transferring to NAU, and students that commute to campus.
+Who it’s for: Students transferring to the Flagstaff Mountain campus.

 About the program: Transferring from another school can be challenging, and students often face academic, social, and personal adjustments as they transition.
-Through mentoring and events, students are encouraged to get involved, connect with peers, and access campus resources.
+Through mentoring and events, students have the opportunity to get involved, connect with others, access campus resources, and thrive at NAU.

 Who it’s for: Students who identify as veterans, transitioning from military life to NAU.